sirigithub/gcp-cloud-sec-notes/README.md

 plus Sysdig Inspect provide forensic mechanisms.
 Use Docker-explorer for offline containers, and use Kubectl Sysdig Capture to trigger system events.
 Cloud Logging stores Firewall rules but not data access rules by default

+### Custom IAM roles
+* custom roles can be applied at org or project level not at a folder level